Monkey Island Puerto Rico tour (Cayo Santiago)

 Written By: Captain Alberto Jimenez

-Having navigated the waters surrounding Cayo Santiago for over 20 years, I can confidently say this scientific treasure offers one of the most unique wildlife experiences in the Caribbean.
-As the captain of Curate Fishing, I've had the privilege of introducing countless visitors to the remarkable rhesus macaque monkey colony on this protected island.
-This comprehensive guide draws from my extensive experience to ensure your Monkey Island adventure exceeds expectations.
+Having navigated the waters surrounding Monkey Island (Cayo Santiago) for over 20 years, I can confidently say this scientific treasure offers one of the most unique wildlife experiences in Puerto Rico.
+As the captain of Curate Fishing, I've had the privilege of introducing countless visitors to the remarkable rhesus macaque monkey colony on this island.
+This comprehensive guide draws from my experience to ensure your Monkey Island adventure exceeds expectations.

 What is Monkey Island (Cayo Santiago) ?
 The Scientific Island